BitMind-AI/bitmind-subnet/docs/Incentive.md

 ## Overview

-Miners are rewarded based on their performance, which is measured by the squared ROC AUC of their last 100 predictions.
+Miners are rewarded based on the accuracy of their predictions, which is a weighted combination of the MCC of their last 100 predictions and the accuracy of their last 10.
 Validators keep track of miner performance using a score vector, which is updated using an exponential moving average.
 The weights assigned by validators determine the distribution of rewards among miners, incentivizing high-quality predictions and consistent performance.

 <p align="center">
   <img src="../static/incentive.gif" alt="Incentive Mechanism">